focus172/rush/README.md

 steam.
 Each component can be swapped for maximum reuse.

 ## Iterator
-Everything is made using iterators meaning that hypothetically a file that contains `echo hello world` followed by 100,000,000 lines of comments will:
+Although iterators are not used.
+The same concepts are This means that hypothetically a file that contains `echo hello world` followed by 100,000,000 lines of comments will:
     - not have memory problems
     - will print 'hello' before the file finishes reading

+This is because commands are ran eagerly.

 ## Issue
 In a pipeline `a | b` if a exists an b doesnt then a will be run but never culled as the program early returns

 ## To Do